- People with coeliac disease can safely eat many common plants, seeds, grains, cereals and flour, including corn, polenta, potatoes, rice and soya.

 - Gram flour (besan)

 - Urd/urid/urad flour.

 Although some flours are naturally gluten free, they can be milled where wheat flour is also milled.
-See our Food and Drink Information for suitable products and always look for flours labelled gluten free.
+See our Food and Drink Information for suitable products for your diet and always look for flours labelled gluten free.

-Contamination occurs either because wheat flour is in the atmosphere or traces of it remain in storage containers.
-It’s possible that flours made from pulses, such as gram and urad flour, may be contaminated although they are naturally gluten free.
+Cross contamination can happen because wheat flour is in the atmosphere or traces of it remain in storage containers.
+It’s possible that flours made from pulses, such as gram flour and urad flour, may be contaminated although they are naturally gluten free.

-Oats can be eaten by most people with coeliac disease but only if they're marked 'gluten free'.
-Uncontaminated gluten free oat products are listed in the Oats chapter of our Food and Drink Information.
+Oats can be eaten by most people with coeliac disease but only if they're marked as 'gluten free'.
+Uncontaminated gluten free oat products are listed in the 'Oats' chapter of our Food and Drink Guide.